grmarxer/F5-PQC-Appworld-Lab/Events/Post-quantum-Cryptography/README.md

 ### NGINX Chrome PQC settings

 The Chrome browser has experimental features that enable Kyber and ML-KEM.
 However, as mentioned earlier, these features have been removed from the current version of Chrome due to a security gap.
-In this sectioon we will enable this feature to test PQC
+In this section we will enable this feature to test PQC

 Enable the security features in Chrome to use the Kyber settings, but prefer ML-KEM settings